raminjafary/sura/README.md

 # Sura
-> PDF and screenshot generator using Node and Playwright
+> Generate PDF or screenshot with Node and Playwright.

 ## Usage
 coming soon!